 Piotr Pławner is one of the most creative and talented violinists of our time.
-His exceptional talent and breathtaking virtuosity are recognised internationally.
+Piotr Pławner’s exceptional talent and breath taking virtuosity are recognised internationally.
 He has performed as a soloist all over Europe, in the Middle East and the United States.
 Piotr Pławner has performed at many famous venues, including Copenhagen (Tivoli), Paris (Châtelet), Berlin (Konzerthaus), Munich (Herkulessaal), Hamburg (Elbphilharmonie), Stuttgart (Liederhalle), Barcelona (Palau de la Musica Catalana), Madrid (Teatro Monumental) and Amsterdam (Concertgebouw).
-He is a guest of major European orchestras including those of Amsterdam, Munich, Berlin, Stuttgart, Copenhagen, Bern, Hilversum and Monte-Carlo, the German Chamber Orchestra, the Sinfonia Varsovia and the South German and Bavarian Radio Orchestras.
-His performances have been graced with several of the world’s most distinguished conductors.
+He is a guest of major European orchestras including those of Amsterdam, Munich, Berlin, Stuttgart, Copenhagen, Bern, Hilversum and Monte-Carlo, the German Chamber Orchestra, the Sinfonia Varsovia, and the South German and Bavarian Radio Orchestras.
+In March 2021, he stepped in as soloist with the Württembergische Philharmonie Reutlingen under Daniel Raiskin, playing the violin concerto No. 2 by Wieniawski.

 Piotr Pławner‘s broad repertoire includes works of all epochs, from Baroque to contemporary music.
-He places great value on less well known, rarely performed pieces and the work of Polish composers.
+Piotr Pławner places great value on less well known, rarely performed pieces and the work of Polish composers.
 For example, he recorded the complete works for violin and piano of the Polish composer Grażyna Bacewicz.
 During his numerous concerts, as well as performing renowned works by well-known composers, Piotr Pławner also offers rare jewels from composers such as Lutosławski, Zarzycki or Paderewski.
-He often plays modern works from a variety of musical directions, such as the Offertory by Sofia Gubaidulina, or the violin concertos by Philipp Glass or by Romuald Twardowski.
+He often plays modern works from a variety of musical directions, such as the Offertory by Sofia Gubaidulina, or the violin concertos by Philip Glass or by Romuald Twardowski.
+In December 2021, he will perform Gubaidulina’s Triple Concerto for violin, cello, bayan and orchestra with the Polish National Radio Symphony Orchestra Katowice and Domingo Hindoyan.

 Piotr Pławner has made many recordings for radio and television, for Bayerische Rundfunk, WDR SDR, SWR, ORF, DRS, TVE and Dutch television among others.
 Deutschlandfunk Kultur portrayed him in May 2019 on the occasion of his Moniuszko recording.

-In 2015, he was awarded the “Gloria Artis” medal by the Polish Minister of Culture for his outstanding contribution to Polish culture.
+In 2015, Piotr Pławner was awarded the “Gloria Artis” medal by the Polish Minister of Culture for his outstanding contribution to Polish culture.

 Piotr Pławner plays a Tomasso Balestrieri violin.